 What is Fuse?
 Fuse is YOUR event, a community get together of the most vibrant, diverse and fun kind!
 Live music, dance, magic, performance, story telling, amazing experiences, new friendships to make and best of all it is FREE to all throughout the three day weekend of action and excitement!

 For a small local charity run almost exclusively by volunteers Fuse is a fantastic achievement, especially as Fuse is one of a number of events Lichfield Arts offers throughout the year.
-We are celebrating the 20th anniversary of Fuse this year and some of our volunteers have been involved from the beginning.
-After missing Fuse last year due to the pandemic, we are delighted and very proud to announce that Fuse 2021 is go!

 Who runs Fuse?

 Fuse is run by Lichfield Arts, an independent registered charity run mainly by volunteers.
 Lichfield Arts has half a century of experience to call upon with a rich, diverse history to be proud of.
 However we are a creative, sustainable organisation, always looking forward to a vibrant future of bringing the local community together in a shared passion for the arts.

 Lichfield Arts is an exciting place to make new friends, discover new music and participate in engaging and rewarding activities, either as a volunteer or as a visitor to our events in an inclusive, friendly atmosphere.
 We offer opportunities for members of our community to make new discoveries, as well as creating long lasting memories of our unique events that celebrates and promotes the arts in such a vibrant and exciting way.